-One of the most naturally-gifted skiers on the team, Hudec has a unique personal story that begins with his family fleeing their Czech homeland in a boat when he was a young child.
+Hudec made history in 2014 when he became the first Canadian in 20 years to win an alpine Olympic medal after tying for bronze in the super-G in Sochi, Russia.
+One of the world's most naturally gifted racers, Hudec has a unique personal story that begins with his family fleeing their Czech homeland in a boat when he was a young child.
 After spending time in a West German refugee camp, the Hudecs eventually settled in Alberta.
 Hudec's ski career is a testament to his perseverance, having fought back from multiple major knee surgeries and other serious injuries.
-In 2007, he became the first Canadian in the history of the Lake Louise World Cup to win the downhill.
+Nicknamed Panda, he became the first Canadian to win the Lake Louise World Cup downhill in 2009.
 He also claimed a world championship silver medal that year.
-In 2012, he won his first World Cup race since 2007 when he led Canada to a historic 1-3-5 finish in Chamonix, France.

 1st – Downhill – FIS World Cup – Chamonix, FRA (2012)

 1st – Downhill – FIS World Cup - Lake Louise, CAN (2007)

 2nd – Downhill – World Ski Championships - Are, SWE (2007)

 3rd - Super-G - Olympic Winter Games - Sochi, RUS (2014)